apache/kyuubi/docs/deployment/spark/dynamic_allocation.md

 </div>

-If one executor reach the maximn timeout, it will be removed.
+If one executor reached the maximum timeout, it will be removed.
 ```properties
 spark.dynamicAllocation.executorIdleTimeout=60s
 spark.dynamicAllocation.cachedExecutorIdleTimeout=infinity